LMA-FEM-UNICAMP/carla_serial_bridge/README.md

 # carla_serial_bridge

-A bridge serial-ROS for communicate microAutoware to CARLA through UART.e
+A bridge serial-ROS for communicate microAutoware to CARLA through UART.

 ---